 Due to documentation requirements Disabled Licenses can only be applied for by mail and in person.
 Applications are available under Forms & Applications.

-• Any volunteer firefighter who appears as a volunteer on the certified roster of eligible firefighters submitted to the NC State Firefighters’ Association for five consecutive fiscal years, and the last fiscal year.
+• Any volunteer firefighter who appears as a volunteer on the certified roster of eligible firefighters submitted to the NC State Firefighters’ Association for five consecutive fiscal years including the last fiscal year.
+Any volunteer rescue or emergency medical services squad members appearing on the certified roster of eligible rescue or emergency medical services squad members submitted to the North Carolina Association of Rescue and Emergency Medical Services, Inc for five consecutive fiscal years including the last fiscal year.
 The state fiscal year runs from July 1st to June 30th.

-• Due to documentation requirements the Volunteer Firefighter Licenses can only be applied for by mail and in person.
+• Due to documentation requirements the Volunteer Licenses can only be applied for by mail and in person at the NC Wildlife Resources Commission Headquarters building in Raleigh.
 Applications are available under Forms & Applications

 Contact customer service (Monday - Friday, 8 a.m. - 5 p.m.) at 888-248-6834 or email@example.com.

 Coastal Recreational Fishing License General Information (NCDMF website)

 Game Land Maps